Jordan Wolfson: Real Violence

 Wolfson's immersive 3-D VR work Real Violence was included in the 2017 Whitney Biennial and immediately became the focus of media attention due to the graphic intensity of the acts it portrays.
 Real Violence was intended to provoke a conversation about the nature of virtual reality as an authentic experience over which the viewer has authority.
 The work received criticism at the New Museum screening in 2017.
 The debate concerned the role of the artist, Wolfson's responsibility in making a political statement with his art, and if there is a role of privilege/power hierarchy that should have been addressed when dealing with the subject matter of violence.

+Body Sculpture

+Wolfson's Body Sculpture (2023) is an animatronic work that combines sculpture and performance.
+The work premiered at the National Gallery of Australia.
+Wolfson views the work as an expression of “the dark and light sides of the human experience,” from violence and aggression to curiosity and playfulness.

+In 2020, the National Gallery of Australia, under the directorship of Nick Mitzevich, purchased it for A$6.67 (£3.5m), about half the museum's annual acquisition budget.
+The final transport and installation of the work was then delayed due to the COVID-19 pandemic.
+It was finally unveiled in 2023.
+Renamed Body Sculpture, the robotic artwork is the first solo presentation of Wolfson's work in Australia, which was on display alongside key works from the national collection selected by the artist from December 9, 2023 until July 28, 2024.